nexusproject/articles-api/README.md

 [Link to openapi schema](http://localhost:8000/openapi.json)

 #### Switching to XML and other content types
 It's pretty simple.
-In general terms, you need to change the `MyResponse` object in the `articles/api/response.py` file.
+In general terms, you need to change `MyResponse` object in the `articles/api/response.py` file.

 Something like this:
 ```